 Fixed term exclusions may be considered if all sanctions and actions have been exhausted or an incident is considered severe.
-If the incident (or incidents) are considered severe, the Head Teacher or, in his absence, the Deputy Head Teacher, may choose to use the exclusion process, ranging from one to three days.
+If the incident (or incidents) are considered severe, the Head Teacher or, in his absence, the Deputy Head Teacher, may choose to use the exclusion process.